 JCU Global Development graduates are multi-skilled and are employed in various local and global settings.

 Graduates pursue careers in a range of industries, including national and international nongovernment organisations, local councils, multilateral organisations, and global governance institutions.

 You could find employment as an advocate, business planner and developer, fundraiser, disaster recovery specialist, research assistant, teacher, engineer, or health professional.

 For a more advanced qualification, go on to study the Master of Global Development.

 Graduate Diploma (AQF Level 8)

-Other qualifications or practical experience recognised by the Dean, College of Science and Engineering as equivalent to the above.
+Other qualifications or practical experience recognised by the Dean, College of Arts, Society and Education as equivalent to the above.

 Minimum English language proficiency requirements